zazzel/lcurses/README.md

 `rockspec.conf`.
 You will also need Autoconf and Automake.

-See the Automake generated INSTALL file for `configure` instructions, and use `configure --help` after a succesful `./bootstrap` for details of available command-line switches.
+See the Automake generated INSTALL file for `configure` instructions, and use `configure --help` after a successful `./bootstrap` for details of available command-line switches.